EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Implicit religious lens structuring the choice of relayed sources
+Implicit religious lens structuring choice of sources

 Case treated as exotic curiosity, not as universal question